 See also Legal Office Administration and Office Systems

-Become a valuable asset to a legal office
+Become a Valuable Asset to a Legal Office

 The legal field needs trustworthy employees with a special combination of office skills, legal expertise, and strong ethics.
 Office personnel must be able to multitask and keep up a fast pace while handling legal information with the highest level of accuracy and confidentiality.
-PCC’s legal office systems program helps students develop the qualities necessary to stand out as ideal legal office employees.
+PCC’s legal office systems concentration helps students develop the qualities necessary to stand out as ideal legal office employees.

 After gaining this strong foundation in legal office procedure, graduates can further their knowledge by transferring to the four-year program once they meet two-year degree requirements.

 The purpose of the legal office systems concentration is to prepare students to be skilled legal office assistants who are efficient, attentive to detail, and able to apply biblical principles to various workplace situations.

 Graduates of the legal office systems concentration will be able to